Metro Manila Skyway: Operations and maintenance

-Expansion and future plans
+Future

 Skyway Stage 4

 The Southeast Metro Manila Expressway (SEMME), also known as Skyway Stage 4, is a 32.664 km under-construction expressway from Skyway Stage 2 near Arca South in Taguig to Batasan Road (near Batasang Pambansa Complex) in Quezon City.
 The expressway is planned to extend to Bulacan.
 The project aims to provide an alternate route to EDSA, C-5, and other major roads for motorists coming from Rizal and the Calabarzon area to ease traffic congestion.
-The project's groundbreaking ceremony was held on January 8, 2018, and it is expected to be completed by 2022.
+The project's groundbreaking ceremony was held on January 8, 2018, and it was expected to be completed by 2022.
+As of 2024, however, the project was delayed due to right of way issues.

 New Manila International Airport link

 As a part of San Miguel Corporation's New Manila International Airport (NMIA) project, the concessionaire proposed linking the airport to NLEX and SLEX via Skyway Stage 3.
-The section of NLEX between its Balintawak toll plaza and Skyway's Balintawak on- and off-ramps in Caloocan has pillars to connect the Skyway northward to a future toll road which will lead to the new airport in Bulakan, Bulacan.
+The section of NLEX between its Balintawak toll plaza and Skyway's Balintawak on- and off-ramps mostly in Caloocan has pillars to connect the Skyway northward to a future toll road which will lead to the new airport in Bulakan, Bulacan.
 The project runs above a toll road operated by NLEX Corporation, another concessionaire.

 The toll road project, later known as the Northern Access Link Expressway (NALEX), was approved by the Toll Regulatory Board in June 2022.
 It would be 19 km long from Skyway Stage 3 to a roundabout in Meycauayan, near the airport.
 Another 117 km stretch would be built beyond the NMIA roundabout, ending at the southern end of the Tarlac–Pangasinan–La Union Expressway in Tarlac City.
 When completed, NALEX would be 136 km long.
 The NALEX project costs ₱148 billion and the first segment is targeted to be completed by 2026.

+Southern Access Link Expressway

+The Southern Access Link Expressway (SALEX) is a proposed series of elevated expressways through the western part of Metro Manila.
+It is part of Component 2 of the Greater Capital Region Integrated Expressways Network.
+SALEX is a proposed 40.65-km elevated expressway network comprising the Shoreline Expressway and three (3) Metro Manila Skyway Stage (MMSS3) Extensions, namely: C3-R10 Extension, Quirino Extension, and Buendia (Gil Puyat) Extension.
+SALEX will improve motorists’ access to the NMIA as well as support its surrounding economies.

 Bus rapid transit

 According to San Miguel Corporation president and COO Ramon Ang, the company began considering bus rapid transit on the Skyway in 2017.
 The proposed system, announced on April 26, 2021, may have high-capacity point-to-point (P2P) buses, and will be sent to the Department of Transportation when finalized.
 It aims to make commutes safer and more convenient, maximizing the benefits of the elevated expressway in diverting vehicles from other roads.
+However, no updates were made.